The realization space of an unstable coalgebra: Cosimplicial unstable coalgebras

 (b) Consider the category $c\Comod_{C^\bu}$ of cosimplicial objects over $C^\bu$-comodules endowed with the resolution model structure with respect to the class $\mc{G}$ of cofree $C^\bu$-comodules.
-We choose a $\mc{G}$-fibrant replacement $B^\bu \to I^\ast_\bu$ which we may in addition assume to be cofree in $c\Comod_{C^\bu}$.
+We choose a $\mc{G}$-fibrant replacement $B^\bu \to I^\ast_\bu$, which we may in addition assume to be cofree in $c\Comod_{C^\bu}$.
 By (a), we have

 Consider the spectral sequence with $E_2^{p,q}=\pi^p_h\pi^q_v$ of the associated double complex where the original cosimplicial direction (the $\bu$-direction) is viewed as the vertical one.
-Since the fibrant replacement is cofree, the normalization of $\pi^\bu(I^\bu_\ast)$, along the horizontal $\ast$-direction, defines an injective $\pi^\bu(C^\bu )$-resolution of $\pi^\bu (B^\bu )$ (see the proof of \cite[II.6, Lemma 1]{Quillen:HA}).
+Since the fibrant replacement is cofree, the normalized cochain complex of $\pi^\bu(I^\bu_\ast)$, along the horizontal $\ast$-direction, defines an injective $\pi^\bu(C^\bu )$-resolution of $\pi^\bu (B^\bu )$ (see the proof of \cite[II.6, Lemma 1]{Quillen:HA}).
 Then

 by arguments dual to \cite[II.6, Lemma 1]{Quillen:HA}.
-As a consequence, the spectral sequence has the required $E^2$-term and it converges towards the derived cotensor product by (\ref{Tot}).
+As a consequence, the spectral sequence has the required $E_2$-term and it converges to the derived cotensor product by (\ref{Tot}).

 (c) For a $C^\bu$-comodule $D^\bu$, we consider a truncation functor defined by